 Southwest Advocacy Group (SWAG)

-The Southwest Advocacy Group (SWAG) is a grassroots non-profit that began 2010 when a group of nine citizens came together to discuss their concerns for a cluster of low-income neighborhoods in SW Gainesville, now known as the SWAG neighborhoods.
+The Southwest Advocacy Group (SWAG) is a grassroots non-profit that began 2010 to bring resources to a cluster of low-income neighborhoods in SW Gainesville, now known as the SWAG neighborhoods.
 The members of the group had been working in their own ways for years to raise awareness about the lack of services and supports available to families living in these neighborhoods.

 Because of the advocacy efforts of community members, community organizations, and with support from the Alachua County Board of Commissioners, the SWAG Family Resource Center, operated by Partnership for Strong Families, opened its’ doors in June of 2012.
 The resource center has made a substantial impact in the community by increasing family access to needed supports, such as assistance finding a job, a food bank and clothing closet, after school enrichment for children, parent-child activities and other basic needs.

-The CHILD Center opened its doors in August of 2018, and provides early learning services, as well as a model demonstration center that will improve the lives of children and their families, and the standard of early childhood education across the entire county.
+The final part of SWAG’s vision was to create a quality early learning center to serve low-income children and their families.
+In 2017, a second non-profit, the CHILD Center, was created to bring this vision to life.
+The CHILD Center opened its doors in August of 2018, and provides early learning services, a family engagement program, and a model demonstration center that will improve the lives of children and their families, and the standard of early childhood education across the entire county.

 For more information about SWAG, the SWAG Family Resource Center, and the SW Health Clinic, please visit SWAG’s website at www.swadvocacygroup.org.